Globalwall/Jellyfin-Duplicate-File-Scanner/README.md

 # jellyfin-dupe-scan

-A Bash script to scan large media libraries (like Jellyfin's) for duplicate files by hashing the first and last 10MB of each file larger than 20MB.
-It skips common unwanted extensions to speed up the process.
-The script reports duplicates, providing a fast and practical way to identify duplicates without hashing entire files.
+This Bash script scans large media libraries—such as those used by Jellyfin—for duplicate files efficiently.
+It targets files larger than 20MB, skipping smaller files and common unwanted extensions to save time and resources.

+## How It Works

+- Uses partial hashing by reading the **first 10MB** and **last 10MB** of each eligible file.
+- Skips files smaller than 20MB and files with unwanted extensions (e.g., `.jpg`, `.srt`).
+- Compares combined hashes and file sizes to identify duplicates without hashing the entire file.
+- Reports duplicate files for easy cleanup and library optimization.

+## Usage

+./find_dupes.sh /path/to/media/library